J. D. Brookhart

 Joseph Daniel Brookhart (born October 17, 1964) is an American football coach and former player.
-He was most recently an assistant coach at the University of Colorado at Boulder, where he was hired as passing game coordinator, tight ends coach, and special teams coordinator on Jon Embree's staff in December 2010.
+He is the wide receivers coach for the University of Akron, a position he has held since 2024.
+He was formerly an assistant coach at the University of Colorado at Boulder, where he was hired as passing game coordinator, tight ends coach, and special teams coordinator on Jon Embree's staff in December 2010.
 Brookhart was the head coach at the University of Akron from 2004 to 2009, compiling a record of 30–42.
 His Akron Zips won the Mid-American Conference (MAC) in 2005, and he was honored as the MAC Coach of the Year the previous season.
 Brookhart played college football at Brigham Young University as a freshman walk-on before transferring to Colorado State University.
 He has also served as an assistant coach at the University of Pittsburgh and with the Denver Broncos of the National Football League (NFL).

 Playing career

 As a three-year starter at wide receiver for the Colorado State Rams, Brookhart finished his career sixth on the program's list of all-time receptions with 111.
 As of 2006 he was still ranked tenth and with 1,873 career receiving yards is ranked seventh.
 He was selected an GTE Academic All-American his senior year.
 After graduation with a bachelor's degree, he signed with the Los Angeles Rams in 1988 but was released the same year.